KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 ### Possible Art Galleries

+This exhibit could be viewed online or in person.

-A list of galleries to approach to do a small exhibit.
+A list of possible art galleries to approach to do a small exhibit.

 * [Wichita Art Museum](https://www.wichitaartmuseum.org/)
 * [Hutchinson Art Center](https://www.hutchinsonartcenter.net/)